Fsalker/Todo-2019-Autumn/readme.md

 You may create a `.env` file in the root folder and change the following environment variables:

 ```
+MONGODB_PORT - your mongodb server's port (defaults to 27017)
 MONGODB_ADDRESS - your mongodb server's address
 PORT - the port that the node server runs on
 ```